CSCfi/csc-user-guide/docs/computing/module-system.md

 ### Finding modules

-You can list the modules that are compatible with your current module set by using command:
+You can list the modules that are compatible with your current module set by using:

     module avail

-Because of the hierarchical structure of the Lmod system you can not load all installed modules using just one *module load* command.
-The *avail* command does not show modules that can not be loaded due to conflicts or unmet dependencies.
-Reason for these protective restrictions is to prevent you from loading module combination that do not work.
+Because of the hierarchical structure of the Lmod system you can not load all installed modules using just one `module load` command.
+The `avail` command does not show modules that can not be loaded due to conflicts or unmet dependencies.
+Reason for these protective restrictions is to prevent you from loading module combinations that do not work.

-You can get the list of all installed software packages using command:
+You can get the list of all installed software packages using:

     module spider